The Rise of the 21st Century Spiritual Theologian

 This means addressing Biblical Humanism the same way Jesus did in Mark 12:24 (NIV), which says, “Jesus replied, “Are you not in error because you do not know the Scriptures or the power of God?”32 Paul did the same in II Corinthians 4:5 (NIV) with his emphasis on Christ not ourselves when he wrote, “For what we preach is not ourselves, but Jesus Christ as Lord, and ourselves as your servants for Jesus’ sake.”33

-The problem of Biblical Humanism is one where we place our human judgement of scripture ahead of obedience to scripture, something addressed in James 4:11 (NIV) which says, “When you judge the law, you are not keeping it, but sitting in judgment on it.”34 This problem of Biblical Humanism, the placement of man’s analysis ahead of God’s meaning is one identified by Soren Kierkegaard as having a destructive effect on Christians and the church.
+The problem of Biblical Humanism is one where we place our human judgment of scripture ahead of obedience to scripture, something addressed in James 4:11 (NIV) which says, “When you judge the law, you are not keeping it, but sitting in judgment on it.”34 This problem of Biblical Humanism, the placement of man’s analysis ahead of God’s meaning is one identified by Soren Kierkegaard as having a destructive effect on Christians and the church.

 The matter is quite simple.
 The Bible is very easy to understand.
 But we Christians are a bunch of scheming swindlers.
 We pretend to be unable to understand it because we know very well that the minute we understand we are obliged to act accordingly.
 Take any words in the New Testament and forget everything except pledging yourself to act accordingly.
 My God, you will say, if I do that my whole life will be ruined.
 How would I ever get on in the world?
 Herein lies the real place of Christian scholarship.
 Christian scholarship is the Church’s prodigious invention to defend itself against the Bible, to ensure that we can continue to be good Christians without the Bible coming too close.
 Oh, priceless scholarship, what would we do without you?
 Dreadful it is to fall into the hands of the living God.
 Yes, it is even dreadful to be alone with the New Testament.35